nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 <br/>

 >>Important!
-Do not complete the very last step in the NIC deployment with Manifests, `do not deploy the loadbalancer.yaml or nodeport.yaml Service file!`  You will apply a different loadbalancer or nodeport Service manifest later, after the NKL Controller is up and running.  `The nginx-ingress Service file must be changed` - it is not the default file.
+Do not complete the very last step in the NIC deployment with Manifests, `do not deploy the loadbalancer.yaml or nodeport.yaml Service file!`  You will apply a different loadbalancer or nodeport Service manifest later, after the NLK Controller is up and running.  `The nginx-ingress Service file must be changed` - it is not the default file.

 <br/>